r-barnes/richdem/README.md

 The directory `tests` contains all of the information and layouts associated with the tests described in the paper.
-The most immediately useful are probably the `tests/beauford` test, which includes a small DEM suitable for testing the correctness of various tile sizing configurations, and the `tests/srtm_region/nasa_srtm3_small.layout` test (see the `README.md` file in that directory for further information), which tests the "many" mode on a 3x3 excerpt of the SRTM Region 3 data.
+The most immediately useful are probably the `tests/beauford` test, which includes a small DEM suitable for testing the correctness of various tile sizing configurations, and the `tests/srtm_small` test (see the `README.md` file in that directory for further information), which tests the "many" mode on a 3x3 excerpt of the SRTM Region 3 data.

-Subdirectories of `tests` contain directions for acquiring the datasets and example jobs for running them using SLURM.
+Other subdirectories of `tests` are named for the dataset they pertain to and contain directions for acquiring the datasets and example jobs for running them using SLURM.

+The `beauford` and `srtm_small` tests can be run using the `test.py` script.
+This script can be running using one of the following:

+    ./test.py tests/beauford/beauford.tif
+    ./test.py tests/srtm_small/srtm_small.layout

+Once data has been acquired and placed in these directories.

+In the case of a layout file being used, the `test.py` script will merge all of the tiles together.
+This merged file, or, in the case of a single input file being used, that file, will be depression filled using the algorithm in a single-core mode.
+This generates an authoritative answer against which correctness is checked.
+The program then iterates over many tile sizes to ensure that they all compare correctly against this authoritative answer.